 Applying for daily allowance when working part-time

-If you start part-time employment you should apply for daily allowance in accordance with your wage payment period.
-Use a follow-up application, as you must indicate the working days in the application.
+If you start part-time employment you should apply for daily allowance in accordance with your wage payment period and indicate the working days in the application.
 Your wage payment period may be a calendar month, a month or four calendar weeks.

 If your wages are paid for a calendar month your application should cover a calendar month.
 Report your actual working hours and workdays in your application.
 Send your employment contract with your application if a contract has been made in writing.

 Wages affect the daily allowance of the month on which they are paid (with the exception of lay-offs).
 For example, if you start part-time employment in May and your wages are paid in June, you should send an application for May, report your working hours in the application and attach your employment contract to the application.
 When applying for daily allowance for June you should report the hours you have worked in June.
 Wages paid in June are taken into consideration when determining the amount of adjusted daily allowance for June, even though the wages are paid for work performed in May.

 If you perform occasional work, you can continue to apply for earnings-related daily allowance using the same schedule as before.
 It does not matter if a working period falls in the middle of an application period because adjusted daily allowance is paid for the duration of the entire application period.
 If your occasional work continues for a longer period, you must change your application period to align with your wage payment period, so that your income can be taken into consideration on a regular basis.